mehdialemi/ccfinder/README.md

 <b>Some considerations before running CCFinder:</b> <br>
  - Spark version: 2.2.0
  - Java version: 1.8
- - Input graph is considered to be as the edge list, e.g.,
+ - Input graph is considered to be as edge list, e.g.,
  <a href="http://snap.stanford.edu/data/bigdata/communities/com-amazon.ungraph.txt.gz">amazon graph</a>
  in <a href="http://snap.stanford.edu/data/index.html">Stanford Large Network Dataset Collection</a>
  - $SPARK_HOME (address of spark directory) should be set in the Environment